-12:23 Friday, August 12, 2016 42 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 42
+12:23 Friday, August 12, 2016 43 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs

-EstNbr EstName NR# HIMP Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH201 403251 7N-1 No 03/17/201 5 04C02 313.15(a)(1) HATS Category: VIII Stunning Effectiveness On March 17, 2015 at approximately 1150 while observing stunning of hogs in the suspect pen (b) (6) observed the following noncompliance.
+EstNbr EstName NR# НІМР Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH451 503292 0N-1 No 03/20/201 04C02 313.15(a)(1) HATS Category: VIII Stunning Effectiveness On March 20, 2015 at approximately 1351 while observing stunning of hogs in the suspect pen, (b) (6) observed the following noncompliance.
 Two employees properly restrained a hog with a sort board.
-The primary shooter placed the captive bolt gun to the skull of the hog and activated the gun.
+The primary shooter placed the captive bolt gun to the skull of the hog and activated the gun, which made an abnormal muffled sound.
 After the gun went off the hog began vocalizing.
 The backup shooter immediately noticed that the hog was not effectively stunned.
 The preloaded backup gun he was holding was used to immediately apply a second shot, which rendered the hog unconscious.
 The primary shooter explained that he could tell the gun did not fire normally stating that the bolt did not penetrate the skull.
-Inspection of the skull after the hog was stunned revealed proper placement of the captive bolt gun with one complete hole penetrating the skull and an adjoining crescent shaped marked from the bolt penetrating only the forehead skin.
-The captive bolt gun was taken out of service to be inspected and serviced by maintenance and was replaced with an additional gun. (b) (6) Was called out to the barn following the incident.
+Inspection of the skull after the hog was stunned revealed proper placement of the captive bolt gun with one complete hole penetrating the skull.
+The captive bolt gun was taken out of service to be inspected and serviced by maintenance and was replaced with an additional gun (b) (6) was called out to the barn following the incident.
 He was notified verbally and now in writing with this NR of the establishment's failure to comply with the regulatory requirements of 9 CFR 313.15(a)1.
 At that time the barn was placed into Category C status, which requires 100% monitoring of the stunning process.

-12:23 Friday, August 12, 2016 43 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs
+12:23 Friday, August 12, 2016 44 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs